wobbals/opentok-ios-sdk/README.md

 * You cannot publish streams in the iOS Simulator.
 Build and deploy to a supported iOS device.

 * Our graphics rendering pipeline causes this error to be logged when debugging: "CGContextDrawImage: invalid context 0x0."
 This should not affect the performance of your app.
 If you experience video quality issues, please let us know.

+* iOS 6.1.3 seems to have some issues when the API is running in the background.
+We are investigating this.

 For other issues, check the RELEASE_NOTES.txt file in the libOpentok directory.